npt/activity-aware-firefox/README.markdown

 - add-ons
 - preferences – not all preferences are synced though, as some are deemed too specific to be safely synced

+If you use Firefox Sync, it makes sense to rename each “device”, so you know which Profile is which.
+A good option is to include the Activity name and the machine name.

 One way of achieving something similar locally would be to carefully copy the contents of the default profile’s folder into the new profile’s folder.
 But that is not advised, because there are many things that are profile-specific, so if you do that, things tend to break.